Lokman Slim: Civic education as driver for political change

-Slim's project Hayya Bina (HB), meaning "Let’s Go", is an initiative which began during the 2005 parliamentary elections in Lebanon with the aim of promoting citizen involvement in the political process and opposing Lebanon's sectarian system.
-Slim himself compared the religiously based sectarian communities to “cells in which the Lebanese are jailed."
+Slim's project Hayya Bina (HB) (an Arabic phrase meaning "Let’s Go") is an initiative which began during the 2005 parliamentary elections in Lebanon with the aim of promoting citizen involvement in the political process and opposing Lebanon's sectarian system.
+Slim himself compared the religiously-based sectarian communities to “cells in which the Lebanese are jailed."
 Hayya Bina implements projects nationwide, working particularly in the Shiite communities of South Lebanon, the “Dahieh” of Beirut, Mount Lebanon, and the Bekaa Valley regions.

 In 2008, Hayya Bina participated as a partner with the National Democratic Institute's (NDI) “Citizen Lebanon” project.
 In conjunction with leadership and civic participation trainings conducted by NDI, Hayya Bina spearheaded a number of public advocacy projects in Shiite areas of Lebanon.
 In Baalbek, Hayya Bina's field staff organized a pesticide project in order to help boost the economy of local farmers; in Shmustar, staff coordinated with residents to publicly advocate for garbage collection services to prevent communicable diseases from spreading; in Hermel, a region-wide project to clean up the Assi River.
 This project included environmental awareness activities, cleanup days, and formal discussions with elected officials.

 Hayya Bina continues to implement Lebanon's only nationwide English education program for adult women, “Teach Women English,” recruiting teachers in rural areas in order to bring classes to economically depressed areas in the south and Bekaa Valley.
 The program's pedagogy combines formal grammar with substantive nodes, such as human rights, civics, workplace, and around-the-home vocabulary.
 The program's cross-regional emphasis has also enabled rural teachers who have never left their villages to travel across the country for teacher training programs.

+Political views and threats

 Slim stated in 2019 that Hezbollah's leader was responsible for alleged incidents where people came to his home and offices to chant slurs and threats.
 He also reported death threats after a debate during the 2019–2020 Lebanese protests.
 Slim has stated a belief that Hezbollah had a role in the 2020 Beirut explosion.